 - Holds public office;

 - Is a guardian, administrator, executor, trustee, or fiduciary; or

 - Is an officer, agent, consignee, clerk, bailee, or servant of any person or corporation.

 Since Eaves was an employee for the restaurant and entrusted to take care of the cash register, the state's embezzlement laws may apply.
 The restaurant owners specifically explained that she was appointed to the register because they trusted her.

 In North Carolina, a crime of theft can be charged as a misdemeanor or a felony.
 The charge generally depends on the value of the property that is stolen.
 Crimes of theft involving property valued at $1,000 or less are generally misdemeanors.
 Crimes of theft involving property valued at greater than $1,000 are generally charged as felonies.

 Gaston County Theft Attorney

 Since Eaves is facing criminal charges for theft, she will likely seek the advice and counsel of a local criminal defense attorney.
 Hiring an attorney to handle her case will increase her chances of securing a favorable plea deal or defeating the charges in their entirety.
 If you are facing criminal charges for theft in Gaston County, do not hesitate to contact the criminal defense attorneys at Caulder & Valentine for help.
-We offer a free consultation so that you can learn about the seriousness of the charges against you and which legal options you may have.
+We offer a consultation so that you can learn about the seriousness of the charges against you and which legal options you may have.